Nonequilibrium open quantum systems with multiple bosonic and fermionic environments: A hierarchical equations of motion approach: Illustrative applications

-Increasing the non-Markovianity of the environmental damping by reducing the cutoff frequency $\omega_c$ of the bosonic bath and increasing the coupling strengths to both environments, the BMME results deviate significantly from the numerically exact HQME results (cf.\ Fig.\ \ref{fig:heat_dissipation_and_differential_dissipation_bias_voltage_induced} (b)).
-Again, we observe that the higher-order processes included in the HQME lead to a broadening in the arising step structure and a shift of the step positions.
+Increasing the non-Markovianity of the environmental damping by reducing the cutoff frequency $\omega_c$ of the bosonic bath and increasing the coupling strengths to both environments, the BMME results deviate significantly from the numerically exact HEOM results (see Fig.\ \ref{fig:heat_dissipation_and_differential_dissipation_bias_voltage_induced} (b)).
+Again, we observe that the higher-order processes included in the HEOM lead to a broadening in the arising step structure and a shift of the step positions.